Investing in the Future - Middlefork School

 Modern classrooms and small-group spaces would support differentiated instruction for all learners.
 Grade-level clusters would foster collaboration, while improved facilities would sustain low student-to-teacher ratios, protecting educational quality.

-Strong public schools protect property values, attract new families, and provide community spaces for programs and events.
+Strong public schools play a role in protecting property values, attracting new families, and providing community spaces for programs and events.
 Schools are central to community pride and long-term vitality.

 -

-What is the size of the proposed bond referendum?
+What is the size of the bond referendum?

 Would waiting increase costs?